Watch the webinar now:

 • Significance for purchasing

-Data analysis is an essential part of modern purchasing management.
+Data analysis is an essential part of modern procurement management.
 It enables companies to make informed decisions and gain a competitive advantage.
 By using data, buyers can conduct better price negotiations, strengthen supplier relationships and identify market risks at an early stage.

 • Cost reduction: Identification of potential savings and optimization of procurement costs